NishantNN/NishantNN/README.md

-- 👋 Hi, I’m @NishantNN
+- 👋 Hi, I’m Nishanta Poudel.
-- 👀 I’m interested in Website development
+- 👀 I’m interested in Web development.
-- 🌱 I’m currently learning html and c
+- 🌱 I'm quite fluent on html, css and JavaScript.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me nishantapoudel155@gmail.com
+- 📫 How to reach me nishantapoudel.com.np.

 <!---
 NishantNN/NishantNN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.